Mandaur1/homebridge-isy-js/README.md

 # Major Updates

-Requires Homebridge Beta.
+Requires [Homebridge Beta](https://github.com/homebridge/homebridge/tree/beta).
 Please see revised installation notes below.

 ### New Functionality:

 - Support for ISY 5.0.16+

-- Configurable using Homebridge Config-UI X (Work in Progress)
+- Configurable using [Homebridge Config-UI X](https://www.npmjs.com/package/homebridge-config-ui-x) (This is a work in progress, but you'll eventually be able to install homebridge-isy from Homebridge Config directly)

+- Pulls folders and notes from ISY
+    1. Default behavior is that folder names will be appended to the device name e.g. if "Vent Switch" is in folder "Bathroom", the display name passed to homebridge will be Bathroom Switch Vent.
+    2. If notes are in the ISY and have been populated fully, location and spoken name will be used to render the display name.
+E.g. if Bathroom.Switch.Vent has been updated with Bathroom as the Location and Vent as the spoken name, then Bathroom Vent will be used as the display name.

+- Additional parameters available to filter devices (Device Family (e.g. Insteon, Zigbee, ZWave, etc...), Folder (ref. above), ISY Type Code (e.g. 15.1.1.1) and NodeDef (KeypadButton_ADV) if you want to use either NodeDef or Type Code please let me know)

+- Global Renames (TransformNames) - i.e. replace any instance of '.' with ' ' -> Switch.Vent -> Switch Vent or remove any instance of certain words e.g. Bathroom.Switch.Vent -> Bathroom Vent... see config sample below:

 - Support for additional devices (Need Testers):
      Insteon Thermostat/Thermostat Adapters
      Leak Sensors
-     CO/Smoke Bridges
+     CO/Smoke Bridges (WIP)
      Remotes

-### Bug Fixes:
+### Bug Fixes/Under the hood:

-- More robust handling for device status changes from ISY and sending updates to ISY
+- Uses more robust handling for device status changes from ISY and sending updates to ISY (e.g. using updateCharacteristic vs. setCharacteristic to not fire events)
+- Migrated to typescript
+- Upgraded to use latest version of hap-nodejs (requires homebridge-beta).

 ### TODO:

-- Re-add support for non-insteon native devices (ZWave)
+- Re-add support for non-insteon/elk native devices (ZWave & Zigbee)
+- Test garage door openers & MorningLinc locks (Need Testers)
+- Add support for Zigbee Devices
-- Add Program/Variable support
+- Add Keypad Button support (Keypad Buttons will map to Stateless Programmable Switches)
 - Incorporate individual device status in scene definitions
-- Create configurable mappings for IOLinc to other types of accessories (e.g. curtains, sprinkler control & garage door openers).
+- Create configurable mappings for IOLinc to other types of accessories (e.g. curtains, sprinkler control & garage door openers)

 ### Future Work:

 - Add NodeServer support.
-May implement or may implement in ISY-JS only, as using native homebridge plugins may be better solution.
+May implement or may implement in ISY-nodejs only, as using native homebridge plugins may be better solution.
 E.g. for nest devices, you would use a Nest NodeServer to integrate with the ISY, and the Nest homebridge plugin to integrate with HomeKit.

 -----------